BensThoughts/zero-rabbit/README.md

 *options* and *key* are not optional as of right now, just use {} and "" respectively if you want to omit those things.

-**Note:** that you MUST declare a channel for all queues, exchanges, and bindings...This is actually a benifit as you will see (It allows you to consume off of multiple queues at the same time).
+**Note:** that you MUST declare a channel for all queues, exchanges, and bindings...This is actually a benefit as you will see (It allows you to consume off of multiple queues at the same time).

-**IMPORTANT:** channels are create idempotently and automatically within all function calls and config object declarations, with the *expection* of rabbit.ack(*channel*, *msg*), rabbit.closeChannel(*channel*) and rabbit.cancelChannel(*channel*).
-This means that if you mispell a channel name somewhere later on in your code it will result in the creation of a new channel as well as possibly unexpected behavior.
+**IMPORTANT:** channels are create idempotently and automatically within all function calls and config object declarations, with the *exception* of rabbit.ack(*channel*, *msg*), rabbit.closeChannel(*channel*) and rabbit.cancelChannel(*channel*).
+This means that if you misspell a channel name somewhere later on in your code it will result in the creation of a new channel as well as possibly unexpected behavior.

 *Channels are created* automatically either by declaration in a config object or dynamically via functions such as rabbit.assertQueue(), see complicated examples below for example of assertQueue().